faatimaja/Automation-for-smoke-test/Readme.txt

 Automation tests are done using Protractor with Jasmine framework.
-In oreder to run those test cases there should be done some actions:
+In oreder to run those test cases you should make some actions:

 1. If Node.js is not installed on your machine, you should install it from the internet

 2. You should set Node in your System variables

-3. To install Protractor in the command prompt or in the terminal write: npm install -g protractor
+3. To install Protractor write in the command prompt or in the terminal: npm install -g protractor

 4. Start selenium server to help you connect your protracotr commands to your browser.
-Since the webdriver must be compatibile to the crhome version you use, you need to write the crhome version.
+Since the webdriver must be compatibile to the chrome version you use, you need to write the chrome version.
 Terminal must be opened so that Protractor can work.
 Before starting the webdriver manager, you need to do update.
-So two command are: webdriver-manager update --versions.chrome=<put here current version of your chrome>
+So two commands are: webdriver-manager update --versions.chrome=<put here current version of your chrome>
 webdriver-manager start --versions.chrome=<put here current version of your chrome>